mopitz199/workshift_engine/docs/source/assignation/index.rst

     assignation_proxies = ProxyFactory.create_multiple_assignation_proxies(assignation)
     assignation_db = AssignationDB(assignation_proxies, None)

-This code wil create a databse with all the assignations.
-From here, we can use this class to assignate and unassign assignation like this.
+This code wil create a database with all the assignations.
+From here, we can use this class to assign and unassign.
 For assignate:

 .. code-block:: python

-    data = {
-        'starting_date': datetime(2019, 1, 23).date(),
-        'ending_date': datetime(2019, 1, 28).date(),
-        'workshift_id': 4,
-        'person_id': 1,
-        'start_day': None}

     new_assignation = MyAssignationModel(**data)
     new_assignation_proxy = ProxyFactory.create_assignation_proxy(new_assignation)